CoolOppo/ansi-c-strmap/README.md

 # ANSI C Hash Table ("strmap")

 This is Per Ola Kristensson's implementation of a hash map in ANSI C.
-The origin of the code in this repo and it's explanation can be found [here](http://www.pokristensson.com/strmap.html).
+The origin of the code in this repo and its explanation can be found [here](http://www.pokristensson.com/strmap.html).

 The simple implementation is described to have the following functionality: